open-cogsci/osdoc/content/pages/manual/stimuli/text.md

 ## Why do I see squares or question marks when I run my experiment?

-If you select the font `mono` and add a string of, say, Hebrew text to a `sketchpad`, the user interface will display your text just fine.
+If you select the font `mono` and add a string of, say, Hebrew text to a SKETCHPAD, the user interface will display your text just fine.
 However, when you run the experiment, you will see a row of squares, and no characters.
 This happens because the `mono` font, which is actually 'Droid Sans Mono', does not contain Hebrew characters.
 The user interface deals with this by falling back to a different font that does contain Hebrew characters.
 However, the OpenSesame runtime deals with this by showing ... a bunch of squares.

-The bottom line is that if you find that characters are missing, you should select a different font that actually contains the characters--Even when the characters display fine in the user interface!
+The bottom line is that if you find that characters are missing, you should select a different font that actually contains the characters--even when the characters display fine in the user interface!